 was developed.
 Since that time, new technology may have emerged or new medical literature may

 have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific

 and medical literature becomes available.

-Current evidence on platelet-rich plasma injections for osteoarthritis of the knee raises no major safety concerns; however, the evidence on efficacy is inadequate in quality.
-Therefore this procedure should only be used with special arrangements for clinical governance, consent and audit or research.
+In 2014, NICE issued guidance on the use of platelet rich plasma injections for osteoarthritis of the knee.
+NICE concluded that the current evidence on platelet-rich plasma injections for osteoarthritis of the knee raises no major safety concerns; however, the evidence on efficacy is inadequate in quality.
+NICE recommends this procedure should only be used with special arrangements for clinical governance, consent and audit or research.

-Autologous platelet-derived growth factor injections, platelet rich plasma, and autologous platelet gels are considered investigational for all indications including, but not limited to:
+Autologous platelet-derived growth factor injections, platelet rich plasma, and autologous platelet gels are considered investigational for all indications including, but not limited to the following:

 - As a treatment of chronic non-healing wounds